Skip to content

 CA Prop 36 (2024)

-California's legislature is refusing to fund Prop 36 after voters passed the criminal sentencing reform measure by a wide margin in November 2024, effectively nullifying the results through budget inaction.
-San Jose Mayor Matt Mahan, who has made Prop 36 implementation a centerpiece of his newly launched 2026 gubernatorial campaign, is calling out Sacramento directly: "Budgets are a reflection of our values."
-The standoff is shaping up as a defining fault line in California's Democratic primary, pitting results-focused reformers against a legislature critics say is ignoring its own constituents.
+California's legislature is refusing to fund Prop 36 after voters passed the criminal sentencing reform measure by a wide margin in November 2024, effectively nullifying the will of the electorate through budget inaction.
+San Jose Mayor Matt Mahan, who has made Prop 36 enforcement a centerpiece of his newly announced 2026 gubernatorial campaign, is calling out Sacramento directly: "Budgets are a reflection of our values."
+The standoff puts California's initiative process itself on trial—if lawmakers can simply starve voter-approved measures of funding, the ballot box means nothing.

 2 posts